cirobr/TinyMachines.jl/README.md

 )
 ```

-UNet5() has internally five encoder/decoder stages, each of them delivering features with respectivelly $[64, 128, 256, 512, 1024]$ channels.
+Both unet5() and unet() call the same classic U-Net with five encoder/decoder stages, each of them delivering features with respectivelly $[64, 128, 256, 512, 1024]$ channels.

 UNet4() has four encoder/decoder stages and $[64, 128, 256, 512]$ channels.